 While designing your space think about what materials you want as an accent.
 Do you have a view you love that you want highlighted?
 Are you trying to prevent wind or do you want to welcome the weather?
 Some of the most common options for railing material are:

-Glass railing is exquisite.
+Glass railing systems are exquisite.
 It gives your deck an elegant and beautiful look without sacrificing your view.
 One thing to keep in mind is that it’s usually expensive to install.
 It also tends to be easily damaged, especially when it is mishandled during installation.